ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 **You will need to uninstall opencv and install a new, developer opencv called Contrib.
 You uninstall opencv using ```pip uninstall opencv-pthon``` and install it using ```pip install opencv-contrib-python==3.4.2.16```**

 You will be tasked with implementing the color/shape detection in turnRectStarter.py.
 Read through the code's comments; we have linked to openCV documentation that will help you write this code.  **Read every comment in the file**.
 This code is only designed to run on your laptop; once you can verify that it works on your laptop you can keep moving forward.
+The HSV range part is meant for singling out the colors on the sign, ie. looking for the most white or the most black, etc.

 Example run:
 python turnRectStarter.py -i ./images/oneway.jpg -l "One-Way-Sign" -s 0